 By overcoming her own introversion, she not only has the technical “psychologist” solutions to problems involving communication, but she also has a deep understanding and sympathy that can only be gained from someone who was there.

-This book gives us 92 surefire communication techniques to use to ensure successful communication with others.
+How to Talk to Anyone: 92 Little Tricks for Big Success in Relationships gives us surefire communication techniques to use to ensure successful communication with others.
 From first encounters with others to ways to sway the opinion of those we connect with.